nla/outbackcdx/docs/access-control.md

   "https://example.org/bad.html"]
 ```

+A bare `*` pattern matches all URLs and can be used to set a default rule.

 ### Captured between {start} and {end}

 Matches resources captured during a given time range.
 If the start or end of the range is null the rule matches